 Employees are more productive and loyal

 People who prefer remote work will be more productive than when they have to travel and work from the office.
-Studies have also shown they are more loyal, and it shows that you care about them and their wishes.
-Parents spend more time with their kids; others save time from commuting and spend time reading, biking, or just hanging out with their friends or significant others.
+Studies have also shown they are more loyal and show that you care about them and their wishes.
+Parents spend more time with their kids; others save time commuting and spend time reading, biking, or hanging out with their friends or significant others.

 Point Jupiter prides itself in being an extremely work/life balanced company (it’s the number one positive characteristic people list out).
 Of course, being remote-first improves on that.